Cataract Eye Surgery

 Cataract assessment

-During the exam, we measure your visual acuity (your current level of vision), and examine the specific characteristics and density of your cataract.
+During the exam, we measure your visual acuity (your current level of vision), and examine the specific characteristics and density of any cataract.
 We also evaluate your retina and general ocular health.
 In the majority of cases, patients have an ultrasound scan (OCT – Optical Coherence Tomography) to check that the macula is healthy.

 Cataracts